Overdrive-Consulting/tech-interview-genai-engineer/README.md

 3. **A run that generates a Google Doc link** placed in the specified Drive folder.

-## Acceptance Checks (quick)
+## Sample request

-1. Input a query, e.g., _"What are the main drivers of Alberta's 2024–2025 SME hiring trends?
-Cite sources."_
+1. Sample input a query, e.g., _"Please research the main sourcing platforms for data driven VCs.
+Return a list of platforms and a short description about them.
+Cite sources.
+After you're done, pre-draft an email to georgiy@enteroverdrive.com to share the doc."_
 2. App shows step logs; completes within reasonable time.
 3. Returns Google Doc URL containing:
    - Title